will62794/raft-by-refinement/README.md

-# Refinement in TLA+
+# Refinement-based specifications of Raft

-Exploring refinement in TLA+ by examining specifications of Raft consensus and log replication.
+Exploring refinement-based specifications of Raft consensus and log replication.